Marian T. Ryan: Criticism by subordinates

 Fifteen months after her appointment as District Attorney, 66 of about 240 of Ryan's former employees had left the office.
 According to one veteran homicide prosecutor who had recently left the office, "The employees of the Middlesex DA's office are deeply committed and extremely hard-working despite the current executive leadership who often treats them in demeaning and disparaging ways ...
 It's mismanagement to treat them in a harsh, demeaning way and mismanagement to base supervisory decisions on the fear of media criticism."
 Many other former prosecutors interviewed asked to remain anonymous and then generally reported a "culture of dysfunction at the office", stating that they left "because they were concerned about how the office was being run."
-On 4/29/19 DA Ryan filed a Lawsuit in conjunction with Suffolk County DA Rachel Rollins in an effort to Ban Immigration and Customs Enforcement Law Enforcement Officers from arresting undocumented immigrants in the court houses of Suffolk County and Middlesex County.
-The Lawsuit was filed in response to federal authorities arrest of a Massachusetts Judge for allegedly obstructing immigration enforcement.
+On 4/29/19 DA Ryan filed a lawsuit in conjunction with Suffolk County DA Rachael Rollins in an effort to ban Immigration and Customs Enforcement law enforcement officers from arresting illegal immigrants in the court houses of Suffolk County and Middlesex County.
+The lawsuit was filed in response to federal authorities arrest of a Massachusetts judge for allegedly obstructing immigration enforcement.